n-zad/senior-project/README.md

         - then I started reading over MDN documentation on the JS built-in libraries for recording audio
         - and getting a much better understanding of the overall process and the code I was writing
     - By taking on the project by myself, I got to experience multiple areas of web stack development

+**Edit:**
+The MongoDB database I used has been disabled for now, this is intentional, although it means the deployed web app won't work anymore.
+When I resume working on this project the database will be restarted.